Oliver Otis Howard: Gettysburg

 At the Battle of Gettysburg, the XI Corps, still chastened by its humiliation in May, arrived on the field in the afternoon of July 1, 1863.
 Poor positioning of the defensive line by one of Howard's subordinate division commanders, Brig.
 Gen. Francis C. Barlow, was exploited by the Confederate corps of Lt.
 Gen. Richard S. Ewell and once again the XI Corps collapsed, forcing it to retreat through the streets of Gettysburg, leaving many men behind to be taken prisoner.
 On Cemetery Hill, south of town, Howard quarreled with Maj.
 Gen. Winfield S. Hancock about who was in command of the defense.
 Hancock had been sent by Maj.
 Gen. George G. Meade with written orders to take command, but Howard insisted that he was the ranking general present.
-Eventually he relented.
+Eventually, he relented.

 Controversy centers on three points: 1) Howard's choice of Cemetery Hill as the key to defense; 2) the timing of Howard's mid-afternoon order to abandon positions north and west of town; and 3) Howard's reluctance to recognize that Hancock, his junior, had superseded him.
 Historian John A. Carpenter holds that Howard alone had wisely selected Cemetery Hill, that the order to withdraw was probably a sound one, and that the conflict between Howard and Hancock might have been avoided had Meade himself gotten onto the field.

 Howard started circulating the story that his corps' failure had actually been triggered by the collapse of Maj.
-Gen. Abner Doubleday's I Corps to the west, and this was a partial reason for Doubleday's removal from command of the corps.
-However, this excuse was not accepted by history—the reverse was actually true—and the reputation of the XI Corps was ruined.
+Gen. Abner Doubleday's I Corps to the west, which was a partial reason for Doubleday's removal from command of the corps.
+However, the excuse was not accepted by history (the reverse was actually true), and the reputation of the XI Corps was ruined.
 Some argue that Howard should get some credit for the eventual success at Gettysburg because he wisely stationed one of his divisions (Maj.
 Gen. Adolph von Steinwehr's) on Cemetery Hill as a reserve and critical subsequent defensive line.

-For the remainder of the three-day battle, the corps remained on the defensive around Cemetery Hill, withstanding assaults by Maj.
-Gen. Jubal Early on July 2 and participating at the margin of the defense against Pickett's Charge on July 3.
+For the remainder of the three-day battle, the corps remained on the defensive around Cemetery Hill, withstood assaults by Maj.
+Gen. Jubal Early on July 2, and participated at the margin of the defense against Pickett's Charge on July 3.
 Also at Gettysburg, Howard's younger brother, Major Charles Henry Howard, served as his aide-de-camp.